Sabrenetics/Cytheseus/README.md

 # Background

-Sabrenetics wants help creating a open source project on tracking down and documenting open source Cyberware projects worldwide of significance.
+I want help creating a open source project on tracking down and documenting open source Cyberware projects worldwide of significance.

 Cyberware is technology that attempts to create a working interface between machines/computers and the human nervous system, including the brain.
 Examples include Prosthetics e.g. prosthetic arms, brain-computer interfaces e.g. EEG headsets, medical instruments such as ECG heart rate readers etc.,